Oleksandr Semenyuta: Biography

 Despite his invitation for Kariachentsev to come to Belgium, Semenyuta himself was planning to return to Ukraine, in order to break his comrades out of prison.
 One night in the autumn of 1909, Kariachentsev attended a play at a local theatre, not knowing that Semenyuta had returned from Belgium and was sitting a few rows behind him.
 Upon leaving the theatre, Semenyuta shot Kariachentsev three times, killing the police chief and escaping into the night.

 On 5 January 1910, Semenyuta's imprisoned comrades were being transferred from Oleksandrivsk to Katerynoslav.
 Disguised in a sheepskin cloak and a papakha, Semenyuta planted himself at the train station in Oleksandrivsk, while other conspirators waited nearby with sleighs.
 When the train was delayed due to a blizzard, Semenyuta stepped into the station's waiting room, where he was recognized by a police informant and forced to flee the scene, aborting the planned prison break.
 The police subsequently put a bounty on his head and declared him public enemy number one, but he was able to elude capture for several months.

 On 1 May 1910, he returned to Huliaipole with his companion Martha Pivel and decided to stay at his own mother's house.
 His presence was swiftly reported to the police by an informant called Piotr Sharovsky, who received only 500 rubles of the 2,000 ruble bounty for the information.
 The police then surrounded the house and stormed it, discovering that Semenyuta had shot himself during the siege, while Pivel herself had been wounded in the crossfire.
-The authorities then took Pivel to hospital, where she recovered from her wounds and escaped from police custody, living on into her 80s in Oleksandrivsk.

 When the February Revolution broke out, an anarchist procession brought black flags to the graves of Oleksandr and Prokip Semenyuta.
 Oleksandr's portrait was also hung alongside those of Mikhail Bakunin and Peter Kropotkin, in the headquarters of the Huliaipole libertarian communist group.
 Following the October Revolution, Semenyuta's former comrade Nestor Makhno worked on a revolutionary tribunal, in which he prosecuted the informants that had been responsible for Semenyuta's death.
 Semenyuta's old house was later used as a meeting place for the nucleus of the Revolutionary Insurgent Army of Ukraine, which included his last surviving brother Andrei.